Gateway to Bryce Canyon National Park, the quintessential town of Panguitch itself is one of the main reasons to visit south-central Utah.

 Year-round fishing and exceptional summer boating draw hordes of nature enthusiasts to Panguitch.
 Hikers venture outside the city to get lost along ample trails in the Dixie National Forest and exclusive zigzagging paths in Bryce Canyon National Park.
 A rustic vibe and captivating charm of historic downtown Panguitch attract everybody who has a thing for history and fun summer events.

 With such an extensive collection of the natural and historic landmarks, Panguitch is a destination that one not only should but can’t afford not to visit.
 Other reasons to visit Panguitch?
 Oh, there are plenty of them.
-So if you ready to get off the popular route, let’s dissect 6 other reasons why you should visit Panguitch.
+So, if you are ready to get off the popular route, let’s dissect 6 other reasons why you should visit Panguitch.

 THE 6 MAIN REASONS WHY YOU SHOULD VISIT PANGUITCH, UTAH